iris-hep/iris-hep.github.io/pages/glossary.md

 * **US-CMS** - The [US Collaboration for the CMS Experiment](https://uscms.org/) at the Large Hadron Collider.

-* **US-LHC Ops or US-LHC Operations Programs** -  Operations programs providing support to individuals at instituions and national laboratories
+* **US-LHC Ops or US-LHC Operations Programs** -  Operations programs providing support to individuals at institutions and national laboratories

 * **WAN** -  Wide Area Network